cloudify-cosmo/docs.getcloudify.org/content/developer/composer/adding-resources.md

 1. In the **Resources** tree, hover over the folder to which you want to add a file and click **Add File**.
 2. Click **Upload File** and navigate to and select the file to upload.
-3. Click **Save** and the file will appear in the folder to which it was added.
+3. Click **Add** and the file will appear in the folder to which it was added.

 ### Deleting Folders and Files